-When discussing days of supply*, a point worth considering is its value to you as a retailer.
+When discussing days of supply, a point worth considering is its value to you as a retailer.
 Of course, that leads to the question of what kind of value you can expect.
-For one, there is the value of having firm control of it.
-That's because failing to control it can see you paying dearly.
-And we're not only talking about money.
-It can also damage any reputation that you might have built for your store.
+For one, there is the value of having control of it.
+Failing to control it can see you paying dearly.
+And we are not only talking about money.
+It can also damage any hard-earned reputation.

-Failing to control it can lead to fewer customers visiting your store because they suspect (sometimes rightfully so) that you won’t have what they need when they want it.
+Failing to control it can lead to fewer customers visiting your store because they suspect (sometimes rightfully so) that you do not have what they need when they want it.
 Fortunately, you can take action to curb such thinking - this is all in your control.
-It’s now up to you to do something.
+It is now up to you to do something.

 What do we mean when we talk about days of supply?
-It's fairly straightforward to understand.
+It is straightforward to understand.

-In simple terms, DOS is the number of days you can expect a product to last before you restock your shelf.
-And by the way, it’s not a guesstimation or pulled out of thin air.
+In simple terms, DOS is how many days you can expect a product to last in-store before you restock your shelf.
+And by the way, it is not a guesstimation or pulled out of thin air.
 It considers numerous factors like individual unit movement and product and fixture dimensions to give you an accurate number.

 - In-store cross-promotions.

-As for its value (and importance), you can't take it for granted.
+As for its value (and importance), you cannot take it for granted.
 Why?
-As we've already mentioned DOS is a measure that you can use to know when to replenish your stock.
-But it's more than that.
-By being aware of it, you'll know how often your stock turns, which further influences your inventory plans.
+As mentioned, DOS is a measure to know when to replenish your store shelf.
+But it is more than that.
+By being aware of it, you'll know how often your stock turns over, which impacts your inventory plans.

-So what happens if you don't have control?
-Will it really be that bad?
+So what happens if you have no control?
+Will it be that bad?
 The short answer is yes.
 Unequivocally.

-If you're interested in keeping track of your days of supply and ensure you never run out of the products your customers want the most, talk to us.
+If you're interested in keeping track of your days of supply and ensuring you never run out of the products your customers want the most, talk to us.
 Book a meeting with us today and experience how a DotActiv category management solution can help you achieve that and more.

 By not having control of your days of supply, you can find your store/s running out of stock.
 Why?
 Because without data, you won't know how quickly your products sell out.
 You can guess, yes, but you won't have an accurate understanding.

 For example, one product might be a fast mover while another is slow to sell out.
 Before you know it, you could have gaps on all your shelves.
-On the other hand, you won't know how much to order or reorder to meet consumer demand.
+On the other hand, how will you know how much to order or reorder to meet consumer demand?

 You could even find yourself overcompensating and running the risk of stocking your store/s with too much of the wrong product.
-And that will cost you money that you shouldn't need to spend.
+And that will cost you money that you should not need to spend.

-Just like the definition of days of supply is easy to understand, so too is its calculation.
+Just as its definition, the days of supply calculation is easy to understand.

 Here it is:

-If we were to expand on that, it would be to explain that capacity refers to the number (total count) of units of a product that you have on your planogram.
+If you were to expand on that, it would be to explain that capacity refers to the total count of units of a product you have on your planogram.

-Meanwhile, units sold per day is self-explanatory - it’s daily movement, which adds to your weekly movement.
+Meanwhile, units sold per day is self-explanatory - it refers to daily movement, which adds to your weekly movement.

 As for the formula, it allows you to measure three specific aspects of your retail business, namely:

-- The days of supply for your individual products;
+- The days of supply for each product;

 - The average days of supply for your shelf and gondolas; and